 The Garmin GPSMAP 62s bundle is the most popular product within our entire catalogue of GPS units.
-It's not hard to see why because, as well as a whole host of fantastic features on the GPS device itself, the GPSMAP 62s bundle also comes with £200 worth of FREE maps and for a limited time only a FREE slip case worth £10.
+It's not hard to see why because, as well as a whole host of fantastic features on the GPS device itself, the GPSMAP 62s bundle also comes with £200 worth of FREE maps.
 Amazing value.

 What you get with the GPSMAP 62s Bundle:

 - GPSMAP 62s Unit

 - FREE Garmin GB Discoverer™ MicroSD™ Card - Full Great Britain Coverage at OS Landranger 1:50K (Worth £200)

 - Quick Start Manual

 Key features of the GPSMAP 62s Unit: